-Most people are aware that market prices move because of buying and selling, but not many people actually understand how buying and selling moves market prices.
-It may be a bit confusing at first glance, since every market transaction requires that there always be a buyer and a seller.
+Most people are aware that market prices move because of buying and selling, but not many people understand how buying and selling move market prices.
+It may be confusing at first glance, since every market transaction requires that there always be a buyer and a seller.

 The Bid-Ask Spread

 Whether it is the stock, forex, futures, or options market, every market has two prices: a bid price and an ask price.
 The ask price is also referred to as the "offer" price.